Subway Sued For Lying About Its Portion Sizes

 In a recent lawsuit against Subway Restaurants, Inc., Anna Tollison, a New York resident, sheds light on a corporate practice that has quietly redefined the expectations—and the ethics—of fast food advertising.

-At the core of this class-action complaint lies the allegation that Subway has consistently marketed its Steak & Cheese sandwich with images that promise a product packed with ample portions of meat, only to deliver a significantly sparser meal.
+Subway has consistently marketed its Steak & Cheese sandwich with images that promise a product packed with ample portions of meat, only to deliver a significantly sparser meal.

-According to the lawsuit, Subway’s advertisements are meticulously designed to overstate the amount of meat in its sandwiches by an estimated 200%.
+Subway’s advertisements are meticulously designed to overstate the amount of meat in its sandwiches by an estimated 200%.

 The lawsuit specifically targets the Steak & Cheese sandwich, a popular menu item whose online images and app advertisements feature abundant layers of steak.
 This technique is hardly novel but remains effective; it capitalizes on customers’ expectations while leaving them with a product substantially lacking in the ingredients promoted.
 For customers like Tollison, who filed the suit after being dissatisfied with her sandwich’s portion compared to its depiction, this discrepancy feels like an intentional misrepresentation, a breach of trust that resonates especially during a time of high food prices and inflationary pressures.